Optimizing Datalog for the GPU: : GPU-powered datalog engine

-The second type of trade-off occurs when more than 2 relations are involved in a join.
-For example, Same Generation (\emph{SG}) ascertains whether two nodes in a graph share an identical topological order:

-The second rule of SG represents an inductive case that necessitates joining \emph{SG} with \emph{Edge} twice within the same iteration.
+While simple Datalog queries use only binary joins, practical applications include $n$-way joins.
+An example is the Same Generation (\emph{SG}) query mentioned in Section~\ref{sec:datalog}.
+The second rule of \textit{SG} represents an inductive case that necessitates joining \emph{SG} with \emph{Edge} twice.
 When employing semi-na\"ive evaluation, its join plan may be expressed via the following relational algebra operation:

-In the parallel evaluation of this join, there are two distinct methods for dividing the join into sub-joins and allocating them across worker threads.
-The first approach involves partitioning the entire join based on tuples in the outermost relation, which, in the case of the second rule of the SG query, is tuples in $\texttt{SG}_{\emph{delta}}$.
-This method is widely and effectively used in multi-core-based deductive engines like Souffl\'e.

-Multi-core CPUs operate on a Many Instruction Many Data (MIMD) architecture, allowing each thread to execute different instructions concurrently without experiencing idle time caused by conditional branching in the program.
-However, this workload division approach doesn't align with the hardware nature of GPUs.
-GPUs utilize a Single Instruction Many Data (SIMD) architecture, where threads within the same GPU warp can only execute the same instruction at any given time.
-Consequently, conditional branching in the program can lead to some threads idling.
+Various mechanisms exist for evaluating $n$-way joins; while special-purpose joins (such Leapfrog Triejoin~\cite{veldhuizen2014leapfrog}) can achieve worst-case optimal bounds, they do so by imposing representation restrictions.
+Modern engines tend to favor nested-loop joins~\cite{jordan2016souffle}, in which case $n$-way joins are ordered into sequences (or trees) of binary joins, with an emphasis on optimizing the join order\cite{zhao2024evaluating}.
+In the case of \emph{SG}, it first loops over $\texttt{Edge}_{\emph{full}}$ and within the loop body, it further loops on all matched tuples in $\texttt{Edge}_{\emph{delta}}$.
+This generates another nested loop over to join with $\texttt{Edge}_{\emph{full}}$.

-To illustrate this, consider the example in Figure~\ref{fig:join_imbalance}.
-Thread 0 is assigned to compute the join result for the tuple $\texttt{SG}(1,3)$.
-During the first join with $\texttt{Edge}_{\emph{full}}$, it generates numerous temporary result tuples.
-Unfortunately, thread 30 and thread 31 within the same GPU warp as thread 0 do not find any matching tuples.
-In the subsequent join between the first set of join results and $\textit{Edge}_{\emph{full}}$, thread 0 must continue the computation, while threads 30 and 31, even though they have no work to do, cannot proceed to the next outermost tuple.
-They remain idle until thread 0 completes the second join and returns.
+Due to the architecture of GPU, conditional branching in the program can lead to threads idling during an $n$-way join.
+For example, in Figure~\ref{fig:join_imbalance}, thread $T_0$ is assigned to compute the join result for the tuple $\texttt{SG}(2,4)$.
+During the first join with $\texttt{Edge}_{\emph{full}}$, it generates numerous temporary results.
+Unfortunately, thread $T_{n-1}$ and thread $T_{n}$ lie within the same GPU warp and do not find any matching tuples.
+In the subsequent join between the first set of join results and $\textit{Edge}_{\emph{full}}$, $T_0$ must continue the computation, while threads $T_{n-1}$ and $T_n$, have to remain idle until $T_0$ completes the second join and returns.

-Another approach to dividing the workload among threads involves usage of a temporary materialized buffer in joins.
-In the case of the second rule of SG, it can be seen as two sequential binary joins, as follows:
+Another approach to divide the workload among threads involves materializing each sub-join.
+We leverage this observation by using a ``temporary materialized'' buffer.
+In \textit{SG}, the second rule can be seen as two sequential binary joins:

-In relational algebra, it's join plan can be written as:
+In relational algebra, an explicit join plan may be written as: